hkwu/ghastly/docs/guide.md

 Deferred prefixes receive the `Message` as an argument and should return a `RegExp` object which specifies the message prefix, or a `Promise` which resolves to a `RegExp`.

-If the prefix returns `false`, the message is ignored and will not be processed further.
+If the prefix returns a falsey value, the message is ignored and will not be processed further.
 This allows you to perform additional filtering independent of the message content.

 #### Registering Commands
 Commands should be registered before logging in with the client.
 The command registry (available through `client.commands`) provides the `add()` method to register commands.
 It takes a variable number of commands and adds them to the registry.
 The nature of these commands is detailed in the next section.